tvojk13/Warframe-Riven-Auction-Monitor/README.md

 # Warframe Riven Auction Monitor

-This is a Python application that monitors Warframe Riven auctions on warframe.market and notifies users when a desired auction is available at or below a specified price.
+Warframe Riven Auction Monitor is a Python application that helps Warframe players monitor and track the Riven Mod auction market.
+It provides tools to keep track of ongoing auctions, historical data, and make informed decisions for Riven Mod trades.
+By utilizing the warframe.market API, the application retrieves real-time auction information, displays metrics, and sends notifications for important events.
+The Warframe Riven Auction Monitor aims to enhance trading experience, save time, and improve decision-making in the Riven Mod market.

 ### Prerequisites